-Finally, if you are planning to travel abroad or fly within5 to 7 days after the procedure, please let your doctor know as it may be best to change the date of the procedure.
+Finally, if you are planning to travel abroad or fly within two weeks after the injection, please let your doctor know as it may be best to change the date of the injection.

 I have heard that steroids are being used unlicensed/off-label, what does this mean?